 Bylaws required?
 No, the state of Alaska does not require a corporation to have written bylaws, although doing so remains highly recommended.

-All statutes: Title 10, Chapter 6
+Chapter: Title 10, Chapter 6

 - Bylaws: § 10.06.228, § 10.06.230 and § 10.06.233

 - Notice of meetings:

 - Stock issuance & certificates: § 10.06.305, § 10.06.348, § 10.06.349 and § 10.06.350